mixxit/docsy-example/content/en/docs/Notable NPCs/Emperor Val'Elsir.md

 Emperor Elaril Val'Elsir

-Ruler of the Caerthian Empire during the Mythological Age and the Time of Crisis, Emperor Val'Elsir is a pure blood Sun Elf of the lands of Qylia.
+Ruler of the [Caerthian Empire](https://www.fallofanempire.com/docs/races/caerthian/) during the Mythological Age and the Time of Crisis, Emperor Elaril Val'Elsir is a pure blood Sun Elf of the lands of [Qylia](https://www.fallofanempire.com/docs/locations/qylia/).
 He oversaw a bitter rivalry with the Aerindal Kindgdoms of the North, invading them twice during his leadership

 # Noteable Campaigns